michael-isichenko/multicmd/readme.md

 [multicmd](https://github.com/michael-isichenko/multicmd) is a process scheduler written in python.  `multicmd` can be used as a module you can `import` in a script or as a standalone program.

 `muticmd` runs multiple processes (defined by their command lines) in parallel on a multi-core host so that a specified number of cores N (and no more) are fully loaded.
 N defaults to the number or cores returned by multiprocessing.cpu_count().

-It takes a list of commands (when used as module) or a file/stdin with one command per line.
-First N comamnds are executed in subshells.
-As each started process ends, a new one is started, and so on, until all cammands are executed.
+`multicmd.Run()` takes a list of commands to be executed in subshells. `multicmd.py` reads a file or stdin with one command per line.
+Then first N commands are started.
+As each process ends, a new one is started to keep the cores loaded, and so on until all commands are executed.

 ## Usage